-Thanks for visiting the SUNY University at Buffalo Men's Swimming scholarship and program information page.
-Here you'll receive information regarding the school and information on their Men's Swimming program like who to contact about recruitment, names of past alumni, what scholarship opportunities can be had and ways to begin the recruiting process.
+Thanks for visiting the SUNY University at Buffalo Men's Swimming scholarship and program info page.
+Here you'll receive information regarding the school and details on their Men's Swimming program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities are available and ways to start the recruiting process.

 SUNY University at Buffalo Men's swimming Program Recruiting and Coaching Staff

-If you're trying to get recruited it's important to understand who to talk to - and NCSA provides the information you need.
-The Assist. of the SUNY University at Buffalo Men's Swimming program is Will Bernhardt.
-Additional essential personnel are:
+If you are trying to get recruited it is critical to understand who to get in front of - and NCSA has got the details you'll need.
+The Asst.
+Coach of the SUNY University at Buffalo Men's Swimming program is Aaron Mahaney.
+Other key personnel are:

 - Asst.
 Coach Dana Shannon

-If you are interested in becoming a member of SUNY University at Buffalo Men's Swimming program these are the individuals you must contact.
-It's possible to choose to contact them by way of email utilizing the link above or call the school to get additional information about the college and Men's Swimming program prior to deciding whether or not it's the right fit for you personally.
+For anybody who is thinking about being a member of SUNY University at Buffalo Men's Swimming program these are the individuals you must speak to.
+You'll be able to choose to contact them through email using the link above or call the school to get more information regarding the school and Men's Swimming program prior to determining if it is the right fit for you personally.

-NCSA gives student high school athletes the information and tools they need to increase their odds of being recruited by a Men's Swimming program, whether it's at SUNY University at Buffalo or another college.
-Since 2000, NCSA has been connecting coaches and athletes which is a crucial component of the recruiting process.
-This year on it's own there are 2066 Men's Swimming student athletes making use of the NCSA scouting professionals, network and technology to get their highlights in front of 916 coaches at 523 colleges Men's Swimming programs nationwide.
+NCSA gives student student athletes the tools and information they need to improve their chances of being recruited by a Men's Swimming program, whether it's at SUNY University at Buffalo or another college.
+Since 2000, NCSA has been connecting coaches and athletes which is a critical part of the recruiting process.
+This year alone you'll find 1442 Men's Swimming student athletes utilizing the NCSA scouting professionals, network and technology to get their highlights in front of 915 coaches at 524 colleges Men's Swimming programs all over the country.

-If you'd like to join the SUNY University at Buffalo Men's Swimming program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process early is essential to your success.
-So make your free profile to become a confirmed NCSA Men's Swimming student athlete and start connecting with coaches at the SUNY University at Buffalo Men's Swimming program today.
+In order to join the SUNY University at Buffalo Men's Swimming program you need to start building relationships and a highly-visible, professional quality recruiting profile.
+Starting that process early is essential to your success.
+So create your free profile to become a confirmed NCSA Men's Swimming athlete and begin connecting with coaches at the SUNY University at Buffalo Men's Swimming program today.